 Searching for trusted ODD treatment in New Jersey?
 AZZ Medical Associates provides holistic ODD care.
 Our specialized clinics support children and teens with oppositional and defiant behaviors through thorough evaluations, compassionate care, and individualized treatment plans.
 We proudly serve communities across NJ, including Ewing Township, Hamilton, Delran, South Plainfield, and Bayonne.

-With conveniently located mental health centers throughout New Jersey, families can easily access high-quality psychiatric and behavioral services close to home.
+With conveniently located mental health clinics throughout New Jersey, families can easily access high-quality psychiatric and behavioral services close to home.
 Whether you’re based in Central NJ or Northern NJ, AZZ is ready to partner with you and your child on a positive path forward.

 AZZ Medical Associates accepts all medical insurance plans, including Medicare, Medicaid, Aetna, Anthem, Cigna, UnitedHealthcare, and more.